-- □ Must make application for general admission to Great Lakes Christian College; - □ Must submit a comprehensive resumé of all previous employment to the APT Director; - □ Must submit to the APT Director a 3 5 page essay explaining why he desires to enter the APT program; - □ Must submit 3 letters of reference which attest to his leadership potential and ability, as well as attesting to his Christian character; - □ Must be interviewed and approved by the APT Director and by a field minister selected by the APT Director.
-These interviews are designed to assess the candidate's abilities, commitment, Christian character, and potential for successful entry and performance in the field of ministry; - □ Must have his family interviewed by the APT Director.
+5 ( or Admission and Acceptance into the AFT Frogram ndi date: Must make application for general admission to Great Lakes Christian College; Must submit a comprehensive resumé of all previous employment to the APT Director; Must submit to the APT Director a 3 - 5 page essay explaining why he desires to enter the APT program; Must submit 3 letters of reference which attest to his leadership potential and ability, as well as attesting to his Christian character; Must be interviewed and approved by the APT Director and by a field minister selected by the APT Director.
+These interviews are designed to assess the candidate's abilities, commitment, Christian character, and potential for successful entry and performance in the field of ministry; Must have his family interviewed by the APT Director.
 The interview is to assess the support the family can provide the candidate during his studies, change of career, and increased demands.